vktr274/MLP-Fashion-MNIST/README.md

 We found that the Adam optimizer converged more smoothly than the other two optimizers.
 All three optimizers converged to a similar validation loss and accuracy.
 We chose the Adam optimizer for the final model.

-You can find the Sweep report [here](https://api.wandb.ai/links/nsiete23/xwe6x00n).
+You can find the report from every Sweep [here](https://api.wandb.ai/links/nsiete23/xwe6x00n).

 ## Implementation